shaneiadt/shaneiadt.github.io/_posts/2021-04-29-ecma-2021-new-features.md

 # Numeric Separators

-This new addition aims to improve the readability of number & digits groups.
+This new addition aims to improve the readability of number & digit groups.

 ```javascript
 const oneThousandAndChange = 1_000.69; // 1,000.69